pashmaklang/pashmak/README.md

 when you run this script, program waits for 2 secounds and then will continued

-with this alias, you can wait for secounds.
+with this function, you can wait for secounds.

-you have to put a int or float into mem or pass as argument and next call `time.sleep` alias, then program will sleep for value of `mem` as secounds
+you have to put a int or float into mem or pass as argument and next call `time.sleep` function, then program will sleep for value of `mem` as secounds

 ## random module
 this module makes random numbers